umangtdesai/MBE-Data-Analysis/asadeg02_gxy9598/README.md

 Zillow Search API: "https://www.zillow.com/howto/api/GetSearchResults.htm"

-We are using these API to create a database of the property addresses that are on the market which are not using project#1 but is requiered for the main South Boston Neighborhood Development project.
+We are using these API to create a database of the property addresses that are on the market which we are not using project#1 but is requiered for the main South Boston Neighborhood Development project.

 Accsesssors (Accessing online - City Of Boston): https://www.cityofboston.gov/assessing/search/

 We are scraping this wesite to find the infomation we are intested in about the propeties in City Of Boston including the value of propeties.
 This resource is useful for both project#1 and Main project.

+"" Please note that scraping a website or calling an API is such a slow process and scraping accessors for all the street addresses is boyond the time and resources available so we have put a limit on the number of addresses we want to scrape accsessors for or call the api for ""

 ## Running The Code

-In Order to be able t oru nthe code you need to install `selenium` and `xmltodict`.
+In Order to be able to run the code you need to install `selenium` and `xmltodict`.
 We are using selenium for scraping Accsesssors and using xmltodic for parsing the Zillow Search API responses since they are in xml foramt.

-Also in scrapeBostonGov method in mergeValueWithCrimeRate.py you need to specify the path to your chrome web driver.
-The path that is already there, is the default path when you install chrome web driver.
+For scraping Accsesssors in scrapeBostonGov method in "mergeValueWithCrimeRate.py" module, you need to specify the path to your chrome web driver.
+The path already used, is the default path when you install chrome web driver.